gatsby-tv/gatsby/packages/components/lib/components/Form/components/Field/README.md

 If a validator returns a promise, it is considered an *asynchronous* form validator where validation requires some potentially lengthy network request.
-If there is currently an error from a synchronous validator, the synchronous error will take precedent.
-Otherwise, the form will be in an "invalid" state and prevent submissions (though, `Label` will not display an error until it the error is concrete).
+If there is currently an error from a synchronous validator, the synchronous error will take precedent; otherwise, the form will be in an "invalid" state and prevent submissions (though, `Label` will not display an error until the error is concrete).
 In addition, while the promise waits to be resolved, a loading icon will be shown in the input area to indicate that work is being done to validate the input.

 ### `onChange`
 > `FormChangeHandler` (optional)